 - To install more dictionaries, open the Add additional editing languages drop-down list by clicking the option with the same name (highlighted in blue within Figure 3 above).

 - Within the drop-down list scroll down to see which other languages are available, and click the language of your choice.
-For this tutorial, we choose French (France), as shown in Figure 4.
+For this tutorial, we chose English (India), as shown in Figure 4.

 Figure 4: Drop-down list displaying all the editing languages available

 - As soon as the language is selected, the Add button (highlighted in red within Figure 5) is activated.
-Click the Add button to include this new language to the proofing list.
+Click this button to include the new language to the proofing list.

-Figure 5: Select a language to add it to the proofing list
+Figure 5: Add the selected language to the proofing list

 Figure 6: Selected language not installed